 So, if you see Lake Como as a man running joyously with his head thrown back as the wind rumples his sweats, yes, then Bellagio is right there, in The Crotch as it were.

-If you are romantic you take the boat to the crotch of Como Romanticism, trying to ignore the redhead taking a picture.
+If you are romantic, you take the boat to the crotch of Como Romanticism, trying to ignore the redhead taking a picture.

 The Milanese flock to Lake Come and Bellagio in Summer because nights tend to cool down impressively, compared to the humid darkness that descends in summer evenings upon the urban jungle where they work.
-Italians seem to need quite a bit less sleep then Americans, so they’ll be up most of the night slurping gelato, drinking spritzes, and perhaps waltzing the Ferrari up a side road.
+Italians seem to need quite a bit less sleep than Americans, so they’ll be up most of the night slurping gelato, drinking spritzes, and perhaps waltzing the Ferrari up a side road.

 Don’t go then.

 Go in fall.
 That’s when the Milanese get tired of making the trek to Como and the lake goes all gooey on you.
-You know, when the mists hang over the wine-dark waters and you see a little boat bobbing in the distance and suddenly you feel your neck hairs bristling from your brain feeling that sublime combination of fear and excitement as if something’s really, really, going to happen, going to draw you in, going to explode on you so that your life is changed forever…
+You know, when the mists hang over the wine-dark waters, and you see a little boat bobbing in the distance, and suddenly you feel your neck hairs bristling from your brain feeling that sublime combination of fear and excitement as if something’s really, really, going to happen, going to draw you in, going to explode on you so that your life is changed forever…

 It’s time for another picture, isn’t it?